1nv1/spritoj/readme.md

 ## Development goals

+- [ ] I will try to test the advances in win10
 - [ ] Build dialog system
 - [ ] Create open-file dialog
 - [ ] Create saveas-file dialog